kiransid0205/kiransid0205.github.io/content/posts/post01/index.md

 ##### II.
 Ethics of Web scraping
 Although web scraping has now become an increasingly common practice, there exists some baggage.
 The automated nature of scraping, along with its' power to make a difference always render it questionable.
 Hence, web scraping is often perceived as a shady, ‘black-hat’ practice; with a big question mark always hanging over the responsibility and accountability of the entities scraping the data.

-Since it is a simple yet powerful procedure, the need for legislation to control and regulate web scraping was high.
+Since web scraping is a simple yet powerful procedure, the need for legislation to control and regulate the procedure has been high.
 Under the EU’s General Data Protection Regulation (GDPR), "Web scraping restrictions do not apply to a person or company unless such an entity extracts personal data of people within the European Economic Area".
 It is important to note that web scraping legislation varies by location and industry.

 Best practices:
 1. Good web citizenship: Ethical web scraping begins with a commitment to good web citizenship.
 Familiarizing oneself with CFAA, GDPR, CAN-SPAM, REP, and other legislations would ensure there is no violation of any laws.